ShortChangedDegen/Scd.ProjectX.Client/README.md

 *Python developers should probably check out the [ProjectX Gateway API SDK for Python (Unofficial)](https://github.com/ChristianJStarr/projectx-sdk-python) repo.*

-- Is ShortChangedDegen a degenerate gambler or something who always loses money?
+- Is ShortChangedDegen a degenerate gambler or someone who always loses money on 'get rich quick' scams?

 ¯\_(ツ)_/¯ It was the first thing I could think of when joining a discord for the first time.
-It was mostly tongue and cheek self-deprecation.
-We've all been there.
-Well, I have.
+It was mostly tongue in cheek self-deprecation.
+We've all been there... or that's what I felt like when I decided to take the time to learn more about the financial markets, trading and how I can apply my existing skill set to that domain.